 The assessment of doses showed that the radiological consequences of the incident were small.
 Doses to workers were maintained well within the limits set out for normal operation.
-Doses to members of the public were only a very small fraction of the public dose limits and less than the dose from an exposure due to a day's natural background radiation.

-Data provided by the Paks NPP staff were collected and evaluated independently by the regulatory body.
+Doses to members of

+- 1 the public were only a very small fraction of the public dose limits and less than the dose from an - 2 exposure due to a day's natural background radiation. - 3 Data provided by the Paks NPP staff were collected and evaluated independently by the regulatory - 4 body.
 No obvious discrepancies between expectations, data and model calculations were found.
-The data collected by the various bodies and agencies appeared to be consistent.
-For these reasons, no detailed checks were performed on the dose assessment provided by Paks NPP.
+The - 5 data collected by the various bodies and agencies appeared to be consistent.
+For these reasons, no - 6 detailed checks were performed on the dose assessment provided by Paks NPP.

-Protection of emergency workers and recovery workers
+7 Protection of emergency workers and recovery workers

-Appropriate procedures were followed to minimize the doses to workers involved in the management of the incident (e.g. collective and personal protective measures).
-Dosimetry control, personal protective equipment, work order management, training and education on relevant activities, etc. were used for that purpose.
-The need for dose estimation and for medical consultation was also considered.

-- Attempts to lift the lid of the cleaning tank, which started at 00:21 on 11 April 2003, required the - 2 presence of two Framatome Advanced Nuclear Power (FANP) operators a crane operator, a fuel - 3 handling machine operator as well as a member of the dosimetry control staff from among the Paks - 4 NPP personnel. - 5 All personnel present were equipped with respirators with external oxygen supply.
-The crane operator - 6 had a full beard underneath his respirator.
-He had not received formal training in the use of a respirator - 7 prior to the incident but was instructed at the time. - 8 As part of the routine checks for contamination at the exit point from the reactor area, an external - 9 contamination above the prescribed maximum level for normal operation was detected at the crane - operator.
-He was decontaminated by repeated showering, followed by shaving of his beard and cutting - of his hair.
-These activities reduced his external contamination levels to below prescribed levels. - 12 The operator implemented an extensive programme for monitoring intakes of radionuclides by - personnel present at the site during the incident, prioritizing the monitoring on the basis of the - potential for intake.
+- 8 Appropriate procedures were followed to minimize the doses to workers involved in the management - 9 of the incident (e.g. collective and personal protective measures).
+Dosimetry control, personal - protective equipment, work order management, training and education on relevant activities, etc. were - used for that purpose.
+The need for dose estimation and for medical consultation was also considered. - 12 Attempts to lift the lid of the cleaning tank, which started at 00:21 on 11 April 2003, required the - presence of two Framatome Advanced Nuclear Power (FANP) operators a crane operator, a fuel - handling machine operator as well as a member of the dosimetry control staff from among the Paks - NPP personnel. - All personnel present were equipped with respirators with external oxygen supply.
+The crane operator - had a full beard underneath his respirator.
+He had not received formal training in the use of a respirator - prior to the incident but was instructed at the time. - As part of the routine checks for contamination at the exit point from the reactor area, an external - 20 contamination above the prescribed maximum level for normal operation was detected at the crane - 21 operator.
+He was decontaminated by repeated showering, followed by shaving of his beard and cutting - 22 of his hair.
+These activities reduced his external contamination levels to below prescribed levels. - 23 The operator implemented an extensive programme for monitoring intakes of radionuclides by - 24 personnel present at the site during the incident, prioritizing the monitoring on the basis of the - potential for intake.
 The first measurements were performed in the morning of 11 April 2003.
-Over - 15 600 personnel were measured at the Paks NPP whole body counter.
-Only seven of the assessed doses - were close to or above 0.1 mSv.
-This whole body counting arrangement was also implemented for - 17 relevant personnel at the National "Frederic Joliot Curie" Radiobiology and Radio-diagnostic - Research Institute, OSSKI.
+Over - 26 600 personnel were measured at the Paks NPP whole body counter.
+Only seven of the assessed doses - 27 were close to or above 0.1 mSv.
+This whole body counting arrangement was also implemented for - 28 relevant personnel at the National "Frederic Joliot Curie" Radiobiology and Radio-diagnostic - Research Institute, OSSKI.
 The two sets of results were consistent.
-From the records reviewed, doses - 19 from external gamma radiation for the Paks NPP and contractor staff during and after the incident - 17 Hom external gamma radiation for the raks 1411 and contractor start during and after the incident - 20 ranged up to approximately 7 mSv.
-Committed effective doses from inhalation of radionuclides - 21 ranged up to approximately 1 mSv.
+From the records reviewed, doses - 30 from external gamma radiation for the Paks NPP and contractor staff during and after the incident - 31 ranged up to approximately 7 mSv.
+Committed effective doses from inhalation of radionuclides - 32 ranged up to approximately 1 mSv.
 The crane operator had received the highest committed effective - dose from intakes [I-19].